CollaboraOnline/collabora-mattermost/README.md

 You can get the latest version on the release page.
-Upload & install it via [System Console](https://about.mattermost.com/default-plugin-uploads)
+Upload & install it via [System Console](https://about.mattermost.com/default-plugin-uploads) You can find more detailed instructions on our [blog post](https://www.collaboraoffice.com/integrations/mattermost-plugin/)

 ## Configuring

-After installing the plugin you should go to plugin's settings in System Console and set the Collabora Online WOPI address.
+After installing the plugin you should go to plugin's settings in System Console and set the Collabora Online address.

 ## Notes